Beloth/Ostston/Next/Notes.md

 She shuffles through some paper "Yes here we are.
 There's mausoleum north of the city that needs to be cleared out of undead.
 The family wishes to bury a recently deceased member.
 You will be joined by Thorath Ironshield a cleric of Torm and a repected member of the Order."
 "I'll send word to him to me you at the Hall's enterance at dawn tomorrow."

+####Thorath Ironshield

+Dark brown hair surround a lean craiggy face.
+Piercing brown eyes look deepy at you almost as if trying to judge your worth before moving on.
+Long brown plaited beard dominates the face.
+Broad shoulder on a stout frame.

+Heavily armoured in Splint armour carrying a large warhammer at his side and a kite shield almost as big as him with the symbol of Torm on it (Right-hand gauntlet held upright with palm forward) as well as on his white tunic.

 ####Joining the Order
 Expected to take on jobs and the Order takes on a set cut of the reward